 Mini banana muffins, strawberries and grapes, hard boiled egg.

 Almond butter and strawberry sandwich on whole wheat bread, sliced bell pepper, crackers and cheese.

 - For this last lunch idea, I’ve photographed the lunchbox two ways.
-Above I made hummus and veggie pitas with thinly sliced cucumber, carrot and bell pepper.
+Above I made white bean dip and veggie pitas with thinly sliced cucumber, carrot and bell pepper.
 I love these, but my kids prefer the deconstructed version pictured below.

 - Also in this lunchbox: mini banana muffins, strawberries and blueberries.